oracle/cloudtestdrive/AppDev/ATP-OKE/env-setup.md

 This page will guide you through the following activities :

-- Set up Developer Cloud Service
+- Step 1: Set up Developer Cloud Service
-- Create a compartment called CTDOKE which we will use in this lab
+- Step 2: Create a compartment called CTDOKE which we will use in this lab
-- Add a Policy statement for OKE
+- Step 3: Add a Policy statement for OKE
-- Create an API user with a certificate
+- Step 4: Create an API user with a certificate
-- Install some software on your local machine:
+- Step 5: Install some software on your local machine:
   - git
   - kubectl
   - terraform